PhewP/php-intro/README.md

 14. Develop a form about user personal information using all form options.
 With that informations develop a php script that process that information genarating a text with it.

+## Relation 2 - Week 2 - Exercises

+1. Access to a msql table, send a query and fetch the result, showing them on screen in table format.